TallKite/linnstrument-firmware/README.md

 Guitar tunings can be condensed either diatonically or chromatically.

 *Details: Condensing usually affects the row offsets as well as the column offsets.
-It makes the row offsets an inconsistent number of semitones but a consistent number of scale steps, e.g. sometimes 3 semitones, sometimes 4, but always a third.
+It makes the row offsets an inconsistent number of edosteps but a consistent number of scale steps.
+For exampe if condensing a 12edo major scale with a +4 row offset, the row offsets will be sometimes 3 semitones, sometimes 4, but always a third.
 However, if condensing a guitar tuning, this is not always true.*

-*In the guitar tuning display, when you select the anchor row, a row offset is not displayed.
+*In the guitar tuning display, when you select the anchor string, a row offset is not displayed.
 Usually nothing is displayed.
 But when condensing is on, you'll see DIA for diatonic/condensed.
 Swipe right to get CHRO for chromatic/uncondensed.
 In diatonic mode, the row offsets are condensed as usual.
 But in chromatic mode, the row offsets don't get condensed, and the notes in the anchor column don't change.
 Each row is an exact chromatic transposition of the anchor row.
 Thus while the anchor row has no unlit pads, the other rows usually do.*

 NOTE LIGHTS